laura-is-here/laura-is-here-hugo/content/posts/2019-11-12-dr-jekyll-and-mr-hugo.md

 Where Jekyll is flexible and approachable, my first impressions of Hugo were the opposite.

 Written in Go, {{<  'Hugo, "the world's fastest framework for building websites,"' 'https://gohugo.io' >}} has a much higher learning curve.
 But there are also some immediate advantages:

 * installed as a pre-compiled binary (no dealing with NPM, Ruby, etc.)
 * built-in asset pipeline for PostCSS, CSS minification, and image optimization
 * live rendering and generation that is _blazing_ fast

-With the {{< "quick start guide" " https://gohugo.io/getting-started/quick-start/" >}} supplied in the documentation, you will absolutely have Hugo up and running in no time—if you're okay with using a pre-built theme.
+With the {{< anchor "quick start guide" " https://gohugo.io/getting-started/quick-start/" >}} supplied in the documentation, you will absolutely have Hugo up and running in no time—if you're okay with using a pre-built theme.

 I am _not_ a theme type of person.
 Web design and frontend development are attractive to me because I'm a picky and detailed tinkerer, so any theme I'm using has to be wide open for modifications.